Marcos-Sanson/UC3M-ML/README.md

-# Machine Learning in Healthcare
+# Machine Learning in Healthcare (Universidad Carlos III de Madrid)

 This repository contains code, implementations, and reports for the **Machine Learning in Healthcare** course at **Universidad Carlos III de Madrid (UC3M)**, part of the **Bachelor in Data Science and Engineering** program.
 Each lab focuses on advanced machine learning techniques tailored to real-world healthcare data, covering generative models, survival analysis, and point processes.